-Daniel Brumberg is an Associate Professor of Government at Georgetown University and director of the M.A.
+Dr. Daniel Brumberg is an associate Professor of Government at Georgetown University and Senior Advisor of the M.A.
 Program in Democracy and Governance.
 He is also the Senior Program Officer at the Center for Conflict Management at the United States Institute of Peace, where he focuses on issues of democratization and political reform in the Middle East and wider Islamic world.

 Dr. Brumberg is a former senior associate in the Carnegie Endowment for International Peace’s Democracy and Rule of Law Project (2003-04).
 Previously, he was a Jennings Randolph senior fellow at USIP, where he pursued a study of power sharing in the Middle East and Southeast Asia.
 In addition, Dr. Brumberg was a Mellon junior fellow at Georgetown University, a visiting fellow at the International Forum on Democratic Studies, visiting professor in the Department of Political Science at Emory University, and a visiting fellow in the Middle East Program in the Jimmy Carter Center.
 He has also taught at the University of Chicago.

-A member of the editorial board of the Journal of Democracy and the advisory board of the International Forum on Democratic Studies, Dr. Brumberg is chairman of the nonprofit Foundation on Democratization and Political Change in the Middle East.
+A member of the editorial board of the Journal of Democracy and the advisory board of the International Forum on Democratic Studies, Dr. Brumberg is a chairman of the nonprofit Foundation on Democratization and Political Change in the Middle East.
 He has worked closely with a number of nongovernmental organizations in the Arab world, including the Palestinian Academic Society for the Study of International Affairs.
-Dr. Brumberg has served as an advisor to the American Academy of Arts and Science’s ”Fundamentalism Project," the Global Democracy Program of the U.S. Agency for International Development (USAID), and the National Democratic Institute (NDI).
+Dr. Brumberg has served as an advisor to the American Academy of Arts and Science’s ”Fundamentalism Project”, the Global Democracy Program of the U.S. Agency for International Development (USAID), and the National Democratic Institute (NDI).
 He was a member of the NDI-Carter Center Palestinian Election Observer Delegation in January 1996, and the NDI-Carter Center Indonesian Election Observer Delegation in June 1999.
-He also worked closely with a number of NGO's in the Arab world, including the Palestinian Academic Society for the Study of International Affairs (PASSIA).
-Dr. Brumberg is a member of the editorial board of the American Political Science Association’s Political Science and Politics.

 He received his B.A. from Indiana University and a Ph.D. from the University of Chicago.